fsprojects/FSharp.Compatibility/Design-Notes.md

 -	The Thread module should be able to be re-implemented using the System.Threading.Thread type (or the System.Diagnostics.ProcessThread type).
 -	The Str module can be implemented using System.Text.RegularExpression.
--	The Unix, UnixLabels, and ThreadUnix modules can be implemented in a separate library, and built on top of the Mono.Unix / Mono.Posix libraries.
 -	The Nativeint module should be trivial to re-implement using the built-in F# 'nativeint' type.
 Note that most of the functions defined by the OCaml module translate into constants or single IL OpCodes when written in F#.
--	The Sys module can be implemented using System.Environment, System.Diagnostics.Process, System.IO.File, System.IO.Directory.
-	-	The signal-handling functions and constants are only relevant on Unix-based systems, so the re-implemented module should probably go in the separate library that'll also contain the Unix module; this way the signal-handling functions can be implemented using the Mono.Unix library.
 -	The Random module can be implemented using System.Random.
 -	The Digest library can be implemented using System.Security.Cryptography.MD5 (preferably MD5Cng, but that requires .NET 3.5 or later, so if we support